AIAANortheastern/karman-avionics/README.md

 git push origin AltimeterDriver
 ~~~

-And just for funsies, you can pull it back just to make sure everything is kosher
+If you want to make sure that you're always pushing and pulling from your branch without having to specify the remote and branch, you can use the command:

 ~~~
-git pull origin AltimeterDriver
+git branch --set-upstream-to=origin/AltimeterDriver Altimeter
 ~~~

 Now your local branch "Altimeter" is tracking the branch on "origin" (GitHub) named "AlitimeterDriver."
+Any tim e you do a pull or push, it will be to that branch on our github repository.

 Once you've decided that your code is rock solid, and you've tested it extensively, you can issue a pull request,
 where you'll be asking the other developers to reveiw your code, and if it's up to par they'll merge it either into a larger